What is the College Career Center?

 - If you are interested in the military, speak to your recruiter and take the ASVAB test.

 - If you were not able to download your tax information directly into your FAFSA from the IRS, request a tax transcript in case you are selected for verification.
-Tax transcipts can be requested online at www.irs.gov or in person at the Wichita IRS office (call 1-844-545-5640 to schedule an appointment).
+Tax transcripts can be requested online at www.irs.gov or in person at the Wichita IRS office (call 1-844-545-5640 to schedule an appointment).

 - If you do not receive a financial aid offer after filling out your FAFSA, check with the college to confirm they have all of the required documentation.